Reasons Why You Shouldn’t Get a Tattoo

 As outdated and bigoted as the reality may be, prospective employers are less likely to hire you if you have a visible tattoo.
 This is especially true if your job requires face-to-face interactions with customers.
-Restaurants prefer to hire servers without visible tattoos, and customer service and retail managers fear hiring employees with visible tattoos will negatively impact sales.
+Restaurants prefer to hire servers without visible tattoos, and customer service and retail managers fear that hiring employees with visible tattoos will negatively impact sales.

 Despite the fact that 40 percent of Americans have at least one tattoo, the lingering negative bias associating tattoos with risky behaviors and a poor educational background can seriously hurt your chances on the job market.

 Even if you’re currently employed, nothing in life is certain.
-That doesn’t mean you have to avoid getting a tattoo altogether, but you may want to keep job hunting in mind when you choose the placement of your tattoo.
+That doesn’t mean you have to avoid getting a tattoo altogether, although, you may want to keep job hunting in mind when you choose the placement of your tattoo.

 You Care What Other People Think

 Basing your decisions on what others think of you is a surefire way to lead an unsatisfied life.
 That being said, if you’re sensitive to criticism and worry that others will perceive you in a negative light, you may want to rethink your decision to get a tattoo.

 If you have visible tattoos, someone will pass judgment on you at some point in time.
 In a study conducted by Emerald Insights, researchers found that some study participants viewed tattooed employees as more unprofessional than non-tattooed individuals.